Kitchen cabinets refinished by Pro 1 Painters with a factory-grade sprayed finish

 What colors are most popular for cabinet refinishing in 2026?

-Soft whites (Sherwin-Williams Alabaster, Pure White SW 7005), warm beiges (Accessible Beige SW 7036, Agreeable Gray SW 7029), and deep accents on islands (forest green, navy, charcoal).
-At Pro 1 a single tone is the most popular choice, with two-tone available.
-See our color choice guide for full 2026 trends.
+Soft whites (Sherwin-Williams Alabaster and Pure White SW 7005), warm neutrals (Accessible Beige SW 7036 and Agreeable Gray SW 7029), and deep island accents such as forest green, navy, and charcoal are practical options to compare.
+Pro 1 offers single-color and two-tone cabinet finishes.
+See our color guide for more ideas, then confirm the choice with a real sample in your kitchen.

 Can you paint stained or laminate cabinets?